sd19spring/Audio-Visualization/docs/about_us.md

 We are more than just professionals though!
 Read on to learn more about what we do when we're not building mind-blowing Python programs.

-David: Just beginning his college path, David loves to go hiking and enjoys the outdoors.
-David looks forward to his path to becoming an engineer and can't wait to explore.
+David: Just beginning his college path, David loves to go hiking and climb trees.
+In his freetime, you could find David playing basketball and listening to his favorite music artist, Lil Uzi Vert.
+David would like to apply his knowledge in the robotics industry and work with automation.

 Alex: An aviation enthusiast, Alex competed in Design, Build, Fly, a competition where students build airplanes to meet certain design parameters.
 As a soon-to-be college graduate, Alex is looking forward to entering the real world and becoming "the next Orville Wright with a splash of Amelia Earhart."